pokt-network/smt/docs/smt.md

 ### Leaf Nodes

-Leaf nodes store the full path which they represent and also the hash of the value they store.
-The `digest` of a leaf node is the hash of the leaf nodes path and value concatenated.
+Leaf nodes store the full path associated with the `key`.
+A leaf node also store the hash of the `value` stored.

+The `digest` of a leaf node is the hash of concatenation of the leaf node's path and value.

-The SMT stores only the hashes of the values in the trie, not the raw values themselves.
-In order to store the raw values in the underlying database the option `WithValueHasher(nil)` must be passed into the `NewSparseMerkleTrie` constructor.
+By default, the SMT only stores the hashes of the values in the trie, and not the raw values themselves.
+In order to store the raw values in the underlying database, the option `WithValueHasher(nil)` must be passed into the `NewSparseMerkleTrie` constructor.

 - _Prefix_: `[]byte{0}`